Jet-shaped filamentary ejecta in common envelope evolution: Bubbles and filaments in the ejecta

 \section{Bubbles and filaments in the ejecta}

 This section describes the evolution when we launch jets from the position of the NS.
-The simulations do not include the gravity of the NS and reveal the sole roles of the jets.
+The simulations do not explicitly include the gravity of the NS and reveal the sole roles of the jets.
+Namely, the main role of the NS gravity is in accreting mass and launching jets.
+The NS gravitational force on the envelope is not taken into account.
+We explore the role of jets in this CEE process.
 We pre-set the orbit of the NS to spiral-in from $a_{\rm i} = 850\,R_{\odot}$ to $a_{\rm SR} = 300\,R_{\odot}$ in a timespan of 3 years.
 It then performs a circular orbit at radius $a_{\rm SR}$.
+The reason we stop the spiraling-in of the NS at $a_{\rm SR} = 300\,R_{\odot}$ is numerical.
+To conserve computational resources, we do not simulate the evolution within the inner $20\%$ of the envelope, specifically in the inert core, which has a radius of $R_{\rm inert}=176 R_\odot$.
+We cannot deposit the energy of the jets too close to this radius and, therefore, do not allow the NS to spiral in below $a_{\rm SR} = 300 R_{\odot}$.
 The radial velocity during the rapid in-spiral (plunge-in) phase is constant, while the tangential velocity is the Keplerian one at each radius (details are in \citealt{Hilleletal2023}).
 The power of the jets is a small fraction of the power that a Bondi-Hoyle-Lyttleton accretion releases; the small factor results from the negative jet feedback mechanism; the power of the jets increases from $\dot E_{2j} (a_{\rm i}) = 1.6\times 10^{41} \erg \s^{-1}$ at the outer orbital separation to $\dot E_{2j} (a_{\rm SR}) = 1.4\times 10^{42} \erg \s^{-1}$ at the final orbit (details are in \citealt{Hilleletal2023}).

-Figure \ref{fig:DensityMaps} compares the density maps in two planes at three times of three simulations with jets: the left column is the non-rotating simulation as in \cite{Hilleletal2023}, the middle and right columns are new simulations for a rotating envelope at $t=0$ with values of $\alpha=0.25$ and $\alpha=0.5$, respectively, where $\alpha$ is defined in equation (\ref{eq:Omega}).
+Figure \ref{fig:DensityMaps} compares the density maps in two planes at three times of three simulations with jets: the left column is the non-rotating simulation as in \cite{Hilleletal2023}, the middle and right columns are new simulations for a rotating envelope at $t=0$ with values of $\alpha=0.25$ and $\alpha=0.5$, respectively, where we defined $\alpha$ in equation (\ref{eq:Omega}).
 The spiral structure in the planes parallel to the equatorial plane (upper three rows) becomes more prominent with increasing initial envelope rotation (moving from left to right).
 Other than this, the general qualitative appearance of the density maps is similar in the three simulations.
 Therefore, we will not repeat the study of the ejecta morphology, the shedding of pairs of vortices in an expanding spiral pattern as the NS spirals-in, and the entropy profiles that we explored for the non-rotating simulation in \cite{Hilleletal2023}.